-As a McKinney, Texas personal injury lawyer, I have represented hundreds of clients.
-When potential clients first contact me, they often have similar questions.
+When potential personal injury case clients first contact me, they often have similar questions.
 Personal injury cases, by their very nature, can be traumatic and confusing.
 Virtually no one expects to be a victim, yet once disaster strikes, time is of the essence.
-Legal representation is rarely at the forefront of a victim’s mind, but it may be necessary to secure compensation for medical costs and other injury-associated losses.
+Legal representation is rarely at the forefront of a victim’s mind.
+But, legal representation may be necessary to secure compensation for medical costs and other injury-associated losses.

-In the interest of saving injured victims time and money, I have compiled brief answers to the 10 personal injury questions I get asked most often:
+To save accident victims time and money, I am answering the 10 personal injury questions I get asked most:

 - What is a personal injury case?